masnagam/rust-case-studies/tokio-process-stdio-hup/README.md

 This issue doesn't occur on macOS.
 I haven't tested on Windows.

+## Patch landed since v0.2.12

+This issue was solved by tokio/pull/2218 which landed in v0.2.12.

 ## Workaround

 This issue should be solved in `tokio` basically, but I tried to find